 Backgrounds and props can greatly contribute to the brand vibe for your product imagery.
 For example, choosing a tonal gray or ivory white can go a long way in differentiating your photos.
 Even a simple corner where the model can lean on a wall, sit on the floor, or generally interact with her environment allows for lovely compositions and moments.

-Props – things like a stool, chair or even books and a desk – all create small moments for the model to move in interesting ways.
+Props – things like a stool, chair, or even books and a desk – all create small moments for the model to move in interesting ways.
 It gives much more variety and allows for more personality to come through.
-Each of the items that are in the frame help to portray your brand.
+Each of the items that are in the frame helps to portray your brand.
 Is the stool a rustic wood?
 A clean, modern piece?
 Or does it add a pop of on-brand, playful color?

 Views and Crops: How can they contribute to a more dynamic image?

 Finally, think through which views will be most compelling and how to crop the shots.

 Views can be fairly standard, capturing the basic front, back, side, and detail.
 Or they can vary, giving the photographer, stylist, or art director more freedom to decide on set and capture what they feel is the most compelling detail of the product.

 Crops also factor in here: they can remain consistent throughout, or you can switch them up to create a dynamic – and less predictable – experience on the PDP and PLP.

 As you navigate each of the aforementioned creative choices, it’s paramount to consider how each decision will influence your creative production dollars.
 But this is where the give/take comes into play.